natalia-sk/to-do-list-app/README.md

 # to-do-list-app
-The application for creating "to-do list".
+The application for creating a "to-do list".
 User can add new tasks and edit, update (to do/done) or delete already existing tasks.

 ## Technologies
 * Python 3.8.5